 What is counterpoint?

 Counterpoint is two or more independent melodic lines working together to create music.
 This creates a polyphonic texture.
 Music made mostly of chords creates a homophonic texture and a piece for solo flute makes monophony.
-Counterpoint is a collection of musical techniques, and polyphony is a texture that music using counterpoint creates.
+It is a collection of musical techniques, and polyphony is a texture that music using counterpoint creates.

 Why is counterpoint such a standard part of music education?

 Composers develop many different skills, or tools sets, for their composer’s toolbox.
 These include competencies in the rhythmic and pitch idioms common to their style choices.
-More than offering skill competency in the traditional contrapuntal styles, counterpoint provides a way of looking at writing music that can be applied to many different styles.
+More than offering skill competency in the traditional contrapuntal styles, the technique provides a way of looking at writing music that can be applied to many different styles.

 How can studying counterpoint improve your music?